 Who We Are

-We are fortunate in our founders whose vision launched a new idea and continues to inspire our work.
-And we are grateful to our current directors for devoting their time, energy and expertise to the task of building and growing A2Ethics.
+We are also grateful to our current directors (shown below) for devoting their time, energy and expertise to the task of building and growing A2Ethics.

 Martha has devoted much of her personal and professional life to nonprofits, particularly those with a community focus.
 In 1997, after 15 years in volunteer and lead roles with agencies from Washington, D.C. to Los Angeles, she joined the staff of the Ann Arbor Area Community Foundation (AAACF).
 There, she managed competitive grant programs, donor-advised funds and the Youth Council along with handling special projects—work that brought her into contact with a wide array of nonprofits and a diverse group of philanthropists.
 Martha also helped launch the first Intentional Communities of Washtenaw (ICW) site at Summerfield Glen to provide housing and support services for developmentally disabled adults, including one of her four children.